 Oxytocin is a hormone that acts on organs in the body (including the breast and uterus) and as a chemical messenger in the brain, controlling key aspects of the reproductive system, including childbirth and lactation, and aspects of human behaviour.

 Obesity is an excess of calories stored in the form of fat.
-It is an increasing public health and medical problem associated with reduced quality and quantity of life.
+It is an increasing public health and medical problem associated with reduced quality and length of life.

 the word used to describe a person whose body mass index (BMI = weight/ height2, where weight is in kilograms and height is in metres) is greater than 30.